 The Academic Appeals Committee guarantees the right to a hearing for any student.
 The committee exists in order to assure that the rights and responsibilities of members of the university community are protected through orderly procedure.
 Any member of the academic community may petition the committee for student academic matters.
-Information regarding the procedure for an appeal by an undergraduate student is available from the Office of the Dean of Undergraduate Studies; information regarding the procedure for an appeal by a graduate student is available from the Office of the Director of Graduate Studies.
+Information regarding the procedure for an appeal by a student is available from the Associate Vice President for Academic Affairs.